An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core Singularities in Atomic Calculations: Theoretical Framework and Approximation Methodology

+When employing a truncated basis defined on a finite interval $(0, L)$, such as Legendre polynomials, the quantum system is effectively confined within an artificial bounding box.
+While modern numerical algorithms robustly handle this by systematically extending the domain $L$ and proportionally increasing the basis size $N$ to maintain resolution density, capturing highly diffuse, higher-energy states introduces an inherent computational overhead.
+As illustrated in Figures \ref{fig: 131} and \ref{fig: 1311}, the number of converged physical eigenvalues is intricately linked to the truncation boundary.
+To perfectly envelop states with broader spatial support, both the domain size and the degrees of freedom must be continuously inflated.

-For quantum mechanical problems defined on a semi-unbounded domain $[0, \infty)$, the Laguerre basis functions emerge as the most natural and mathematically rigorous choice.
-Unlike finite-element or bounded polynomial methods that necessitate an artificial domain truncation, a heuristic process that inevitably introduces unphysical boundary artifacts and truncates essential far-field information, Laguerre functions intrinsically possess an exponential tail.
-This guarantees that the physical asymptotic behavior is structurally preserved without requiring empirical spatial cutoffs.
+By contrast, for quantum mechanical problems defined on a semi-unbounded domain $[0, \infty)$, Laguerre basis functions emerge as a mathematically natural choice that bypasses the need for spatial confinement.
+Because the Laguerre family intrinsically possesses an exponential tail, it naturally accommodates the expansive spatial domains of relativistic wavefunctions.
+Consequently, increasing the basis size $N$ directly translates into a higher-fidelity resolution of the physical spectrum without the necessity of adjusting an artificial boundary.

-However, Laguerre basis fixed characteristic length scale is fundamentally ill-suited for the multi-scale, state-dependent decay of relativistic wavefunctions.
-As illustrated in Figures \ref{fig: 10} and \ref{fig: 12}, capturing highly oscillatory near-field nodes alongside diffuse far-field tails with a fixed-scale basis requires a prohibitive number of degrees of freedom.
-To restore exponential convergence without artificially inflating the basis size, we introduce a dynamically optimized scaling parameter $\beta$.
-This yields the GLFs $\widehat{\mathscr{L}}_n^\beta(r)$, which effectively ``stretches'' or ``compresses'' the coordinate system to perfectly envelop the physical support of the target eigenstate.
+However, a fixed-scale Laguerre basis is ill-suited for the multi-scale, state-dependent decay discussed previously.
+Capturing both highly oscillatory near-field nodes and diffuse far-field tails simultaneously still requires a prohibitive number of degrees of freedom.
+To fully exploit the Laguerre tail and restore extreme exponential convergence, we introduce a dynamically optimized scaling parameter $\beta$.
+This yields the Generalized Laguerre Functions (GLFs) $\widehat{\mathscr{L}}_n^\beta(r)$, which effectively scale the coordinate system to perfectly match the physical support of the target eigenstate.

-The central computational challenge thus shifts from simply increasing $N$ to efficiently identifying the optimal $\beta$ without trial-and-error.
-Inspired by adaptive spectral methods \cite{xia2021efficient}, we treat $\beta$ as a dynamic optimization parameter governed by a \emph{frequency indicator}, $\mathcal{F}$.
+Inspired by adaptive spectral methods \cite{xia2021efficient}, we treat the scaling parameter $\beta$ as an optimization variable governed by a \emph{frequency indicator}, $\mathcal{F}$.
 This indicator quantifies the relative energy content residing in the high-frequency tail of the computed eigenfunction $U_N^{\beta}(r) = \sum_{l=0}^N c_l^{\beta} \widehat{\mathscr{L}}_l^\beta(r)$.
-A minimized $\mathcal{F}$ implies rapid decay of the spectral coefficients, guaranteeing high-fidelity asymptotic representation and minimal oscillatory error.
-The indicator is rigorously defined as,
+A minimized $\mathcal{F}$ implies rapid decay of the spectral coefficients, guaranteeing high-fidelity asymptotic representation.
+The indicator is rigorously defined as: